HoGentTIN/linux-training-hogent/modules/intro_vi/030_vi_theory.md

 ## replace and delete a character (r x X)

-When in command mode (it doesn\'t hurt to hit the escape key more than once) you can use the x key to delete the current character.
+When in command mode (it doesn't hurt to hit the escape key more than once) you can use the x key to delete the current character.
 The big X key (or shift x) will delete the character left of the cursor.
 Also when in command mode, you can use the r key to replace one single character.